 Clarity should be a contract’s top goal.
 “People think it needs to include a lot of legalese or confusing words,” says Blomgren.
 “In fact, it’s probably better if it is an easier to understand contract and has the basic terms nicely laid out, so that anybody, including a jury, could pick it up and understand what’s supposed to happen.”

 Business operations can be extremely vulnerable to unexpected outside factors—even in non-pandemic times.
-If agreements are not carefully constructed, breaches may result, exposing owners to fines, litigation and a bevy of negative publicity.
+If written agreements are not carefully constructed, breaches and legal issues may result, exposing owners to fines, litigation and a bevy of negative publicity.